 I did my PhD with Dr. Ed Hall at Colorado State University in the Graduate Degree Program in Ecology.
 Most of my research was based in Lake Yojoa, Honduras where I worked with Asociación de Municipios del Lago de Yojoa y su Área de Influencia (AMUPROLAGO).
 It has left me with an undeniable appreciation and fascination for the diverse and cryptic ways anthropogenic disturbance shapes natural ecosystems.

-Since defending my PhD in 2022, I have been in the Department of Biosphere Sciences and Engineering at Carnegie Science in Stanford, CA. With the support of the Simons Postdoctoral Fellowship in Marine Microbial Ecology, I am developing a numerical model to better understanding competition between nitrate reduction pathways in anoxic, aquatic ecosystems.
+After defending my PhD in 2022, I joined the Department of Biosphere Sciences and Engineering at the Carnegie Institution for Science.
+With the support of the Simons Postdoctoral Fellowship in Marine Microbial Ecology, I developed a numerical model to better understanding competition between nitrate reduction pathways in anoxic, aquatic ecosystems.
+With the support of Carnegie Canada, I also worked with Steelhead farmers in Nova Scotia to better understand and minimize farm impacts on Whycocomagh Bay.